OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 # 05 - The Open Energy Ontology (OEO)
 Learn about how to become an OEO developer and which skills are helpful to join in on developing the OEO.
-You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/167](https://github.com/OpenEnergyPlatform/academy/issues/167)
+You can provide feedback to this course on GitHub: [https://github.com/OpenEnergyPlatform/academy/issues/167](https://github.com/OpenEnergyPlatform/academy/issues/167)

 ## How to become an OEO developer